DrDab/BreakfastBookClub/README.md

 These subdirectories are further subdivided into their respective features.

 Operational Use Cases:
-- Post review about a book
+- Make post about a book
+- View all posts on home page
 - Search for book clubs to join (Every book is it's own book club)
 - View posts made by user in user's profile